sadelaar/sam-learns-git/mkdocs project/docs/resume.md

 - Researched the accounting profession and analyzed support tickets to develop technical documentation for CaseWare’s accounting software that meets the needs of the documentation’s users
 - Outlined user stories to develop procedures that reflect how accountants work with the software
-- Wrote clear, concise, and consistent content for technical documentation with vocabulary familiar to accountants
+- Wrote clear, concise content for technical documentation with vocabulary familiar to accountants
 - Edited help and training documentation written by colleagues to improve its grammar and punctuation and maintain its accuracy
 - Used MadCap Flare to develop and publish content
 - With a Git client, implemented content management and maintained version control